RTechAI/esp32p4-ui-studio/05_DEVELOPER_GUIDE.md

 Native LVGL Spinbox is a digit-selection editor, not a free-form numeric text field.
 Use NumberInput when arbitrary numeric text entry is required.

 The authoritative registry contains 39 Standard widgets.
-Spinbox promotion raises physical completion to 23/39 (59%), with 16 remaining.
-List interaction is the recommended next proof target after the final registry audit.
+List promotion raises physical completion to 24/39 (62%), with 15 remaining.
+TabView is the recommended next proof target.

+### Native List proof

+List uses native `lv_list_create`, optional `lv_list_add_text`, and one `lv_list_add_button` per normalized item.
+It has no retained selection state and therefore no Runtime setter.
+Interactive rows generate the collision-safe `FG_On_<Name>_Item_Clicked(uint32_t index, const char * text)` hook.
+On the Waveshare ESP32-P4-WIFI6-Touch-LCD-7B, controlled single taps on Network, Display, Diagnostics and About produced exactly one callback each with matching indices 0â€“3 and text.
+Live and standalone ESP-IDF 5.5.4 builds use LVGL 9.2.2 and compile from the same generated output.

 See [FORGEUI_SPINBOX_WIDGET.md](docs/FORGEUI_SPINBOX_WIDGET.md).